 What do you need to pack for a January vacation in Hawaii?

-Well, we’ve already mentioned how quick-drying clothes and shoes are important.
+Well, we’ve already mentioned how quick-drying clothes and shoes are important for exploring the beautiful Hawaiian Islands.
 What else do you need besides that, sunscreen, and swimsuits?
 You’ll want to pack for a warm, tropical environment.
 So, pack your favorite summer clothes.
 Just in case the weather feels “chilly” in the evenings, you might want to have a light sweater.

 For many more recommendations on what to pack, see our Hawaii vacation packing guide.
 We cover more details about special items you’ll want to pack based on your activities and where you plan to sightsee.
 For example, if you want to go horseback riding, you’ll need to wear long pants and close-toe shoes.
-Another example is there are places that you might visit that are much colder than the beaches and you’ll want to be prepared for those environments.
+Another example is there are places that you might visit that are much colder than the beaches and you’ll want to pack warmer clothing for those environments.
+We cover those scenarios and much more in our comprehensive Hawaii vacation packing advice.

 Hawaii ocean conditions in January